FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/cftssh_example.md

 The client must log in as USER1 or USER2, in this example, and provide the corresponding private key as required for server connection.

-## Transfer CFT{{< TransferCFT/componentlongname  >}} transcoding when using Central Governance
+## {{< TransferCFT/axwayvariablesComponentLongName  >}} transcoding when using {{< TransferCFT/PrimaryCGorUM  >}}

-This example uses two Transfer CFT{{< TransferCFT/componentlongname  >}} applications in Central Governance, where the Source application is a UNIX machine and the Target is a z/OS system.
+This example uses two {{< TransferCFT/axwayvariablesComponentLongName  >}} applications in {{< TransferCFT/PrimaryCGorUM  >}}, where the Source application is a UNIX machine and the Target is a z/OS system.
 On these applications, navigate to the indicated sections in the flow definition and define the following parameters to enable the transcoding.

 ****On the Source****